TheRealKaup/TheRealKaup/lists/video_games.md

 # ⚠️ Spoilers Warning ⚠️

-**Pieces of text which contain spoilers are collapsed, but are displayed if the file is not rendered.
-Text not hidden is usually techincal information.
-The "General Opinions" section may include unhidden light spoilers.**
+**Spoilers are collapsed, but are still displayed if the file is not rendered.
+The [General Opinions](#general-opinions) section may include some unhidden, though light spoilers.**

 # Table of Contents